inpsyde/oembed-gist/readme.md

 # oEmbed Gist
-Autoembedding of Gists in WordPress via oEmbed
+Autoembedding of Gists in WordPress via oEmbed with caching.
+No shortcodes, no bullshit.

 ### Usage
 Paste a gist link into a blog post or page and it will be embedded eg: